MorganBergen/JavaScript/src/3-types-values-variables/README.md

 1. primitive data types

-   > primitive types are immutable values
+   > primitive types are immutable values and everything but null & undefines have methods attached to them that can be invoked!

    - numbers
    - strings